-Characteristics of Kad Tables: Using kFetch, we retrieved the routing tables of approximately 80,000 distinct Kad peers in June 2005 and examined their freshness and completeness.
-Figure 3(a) shows the mean number of contacts in each routing table bucket as a function of the bucket's subnet mask.
+Using kFetch, we retrieved the routing tables of approximately 80,000 distinct Kad peers in June 2005 and examined two properties of their k-buckets: (i) completeness is the whether the bucket contains the appropriate number of entries, given the size of the Kad network; and (ii) freshness is the number of contacts in the routing table that are still active (i.e., do not point to departed peers).
+Figure 3(a) shows the mean number of contacts ("Known") in each routing table bucket as a function of the bucket's subnet mask.
 It also shows what fraction of these contacts are fresh (i.e., the contact responded to our ping).
-The "Ideal" line indicates the average number of contacts in the bucket if we had global information, based on the population size, i.e., min $(10, \frac{n}{2x})$ where x is the number of bits in the address mask and n is the population size.
-All three curves (Ideal, Known, and Fresh) curve off steeply when the mask length exceeds 16 bits, which is where the number of contacts is limited by the number of available contacts in the system.
+The "Ideal" line indicates the average number of contacts we would expect to be in each bucket if the routing tables were perfectly up to date, i.e., min $(10, \frac{n}{2x})$ where x is the number of bits in the address mask and n is the population size.
+All three curves (Ideal, Known, and Fresh) decrease off steeply as the mask length exceeds 16 bits, due to the limited number of matching contacts in the system.
 For shorter masks, on average each bucket has one or two empty slots and contains one stale contact.
 The mean number of empty slots is slightly higher as the mask length increases.

+In Figures 3(b) and 3(c), we examine the number of fresh contacts in each bucket normalized by the total number in each bucket and by the expected (ideal) number, respectively.
 Figure 3(b) shows the mean number of fresh contacts as a fraction of the number of contacts actually present.
-This shows that around 90% of entries are fresh for masks up to length around 16, then the fraction of fresh entries decreases (meaning that the number of stale entries increases).
+This shows that around 90% of entries are fresh for masks up to length around 16, then the fraction of fresh entries decreases, i.e., the number of stale entries increases.
 This is because the current implementation of eMule doesn't ping peers in buckets which are not at least 70% full.
-In fact, in Figure 3(c), where we examine the number of contacts relative to the ideal number, above /17 there are actually more stale contacts than active peers anywhere in that subnet!
-As each peer is up, it gradually accumulates stale contacts in these buckets which are expunged too slowly.
-As a consequence virtually every lookup in Kad necessarily ends with timeouts to stale peers even though the closest peer has already been contacted!
-As this routing table maintenance problem can trivially be corrected by pinging all buckets instead of just those mostly full, in the remainder of this paper we consider only the time required to hear from the closest responsive peer.
+In fact, in Figure 3(c), where we examine the number of contacts relative to the ideal number, above /17 there are actually more stale contacts than active peers anywhere in that subnet, causing the normalized value to exceed 100%!
+Peers gradually accumulate stale contacts in these buckets which are expunged too slowly.
+As a consequence, virtually every lookup in Kad necessarily ends with timeouts to stale peers even though the closest peer has already been contacted!
+This is a direct result of eMule's policy of not expiring contacts in mostly-empty buckets.
+As this routing table maintenance problem can trivially be corrected in the eMule code, in the remainder of this paper we emulate the correct behavior as follows.
+After a lookup completes, we compute the latency as the time from the start of the lookup until kLookup receives a packet from the closest responsive peer.